Netherlands in the Eurovision Song Contest 1989

-The Netherlands was represented by Justine Pelmelay, with the song "Blijf zoals je bent", at the 1989 Eurovision Song Contest, which took place in Lausanne, Switzerland on 13 May.
-Pelmelay was the winner of the Dutch national final for the contest, held on 10 March.
+The Netherlands was represented at the Eurovision Song Contest 1989 with the song "Blijf zoals je bent", composed by Jan Kisjes, with lyrics by Cees Bergman, Geertjan Hessing, Aart Mol, Erwin van Prehn, and Elmer Veerhoff, and performed by Justine Pelmelay.
+The Dutch participating broadcaster, Nederlandse Omroep Stichting (NOS), selected its entry through a national final.

 Before Eurovision

-Nationaal Songfestival 1989
+1989

-The final was held at the RAI Congrescentrum in Amsterdam, hosted by Linda de Mol.
+Nederlandse Omroep Stichting (NOS) held the national final on 10 March 1989 at the RAI Congrescentrum in Amsterdam, hosted by Linda de Mol.
 Thirteen songs took part with the winner being decided by juries in the twelve Dutch provinces, who awarded points from 13 down to 1.
 Pelmelay emerged a comfortable winner by a margin of 21 points.